The best Memorial Day TV sales at Best Buy, Walmart and Amazon—save on Samsung, LG and TCL

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

 For movie nights or streaming your favorite sports, a high-quality TV can make your entertainment truly unforgettable.
-Ahead of MDW, we found the best Memorial Day TV sales you can shop from major retailers.
+If you want to upgrade your viewing experience, we found the best Memorial Day TV sales you can shop from major retailers.
 We've tried and tested many TVs to find the best screens from the likes of Samsung, LG and TCL—shop the best TV deals below.

 The best Memorial Day TV deals you can shop